max-r-33/memory-allocator/README.rst

 Additionally you should test your work on our server.
 Remember to try this as often as your like, as your local environment may be different than ours.
 Points are only awarded based on what works on our server.
-The final submission before the deadline (by you or your partner) is used for grading.
+The final submission before the deadline is used for grading.

+Attempts to exploit, bypass or cheat the infrastructure and automated grading system will result in a 1 for this assignment.

 Notes
 =====